erikaris/301/effect_size.md

 ## What is Effect Size?

+> *What is the smallest meaningful difference you care about?*
+> *e.g., 5 points on a 100-point quiz, or 0.4 points on a 5-point scale*

 **Effect size** is a numerical measure of **how big or meaningful** a finding is in the real world.
 It goes beyond “Is there a difference?” and answers:
 → **How big is the difference?**